|Modifying the current model||Specs for the Boeing 737 Max||737 Max Features|

 The project was shelved but not abandoned.
 New technologies had to be developed to enable the concept to become an actuality.

 On 11 August 2011, the Boeing board approved the 737 Max development project.
-The new family of Boeing 737s would adopt the same variant numbering system as the 787, namely Boeing 737 Max 7, Boeing 737 Max 8, Boeing 737 Max 9 and Boeing 737 Max10.
-The main driver, of course, was competition to come up with a newer more economical version of the iconic 737 city jet.
+The new family of Boeing 737s would adopt the same variant numbering system as the 787, namely Boeing 737 Max 7, Boeing 737 Max 8, Boeing 737 Max 9 and Boeing 737 Max 10.
+The main driver, of course, was the need to come up with a newer more economical version of the iconic 737 city jet and remain competitive.
 Airbus Industrie was well on the way to producing their new A320, the A320 NEO (New Engine Option) which would deliver a more economical version of the popular Airbus that is a direct competitor to the 737.
-After much research and analysis, it was determined that applying updates, improvements and modifications to the current Boeing 737 model was by far the best option cost wise and also speed to market wise.
+After much research and analysis, it was determined that applying updates, improvements and modifications to the current Boeing 737 model was by far the best option cost-wise and also speed to market-wise.

 With an eye on cost savings for airlines, Boeing tried as much as possible to keep cockpit configuration the same as previous models.
 This way pilots can rotate from previous 737 models to the new Max with minimal retraining required.